 If you have more than one risk factor, you may want to consider having an MRI.

-Dr. Hussman uses a special MRI scanning technique called diffusion tensor imaging (DTI) to help diagnose aneurysms or other brain problems that may not appear on a more routine MRI scan.
-He performs DTI scans in conjunction with NeuroQuant®, an advanced 3D volumetric post-process software that allows him to view an image of the anatomy of your brain, and measure the volume of various brain structures and compare them to normal standards.
+Dr. Teslic uses a special MRI scanning technique called diffusion tensor imaging (DTI) to help diagnose aneurysms or other brain problems that may not appear on a more routine MRI scan.
+She performs DTI scans in conjunction with NeuroQuant®, an advanced 3D volumetric post-process software that allows her to view an image of the anatomy of your brain, and measure the volume of various brain structures and compare them to normal standards.